chicagopcdc/docs.pedscommons.org/docs/DataPortalUserGuide.md

 - **Clear**: Clears the filter selections from the active filter set.
 -  **Remove all**: Removes all filter sets from the Workspace.
 - **Load**: Loads a saved filter set to the Workspace.
 The filter set can be the user's own saved filter set or a filter set defined by a shared token from another user (see "Share" below).
-- **Save**: Saves the active filter set that has been newly created.
-When a change has been made to an existing filter set, the Save button changes to **Update**.
+- **Save**: Saves the active filter set that has been newly created (i.e., not yet named).
+When a saved filter set is active, the Save button changes to **Update**.
 - **Share**: Generates a token that can be emailed to other users to re-create the selected filter set.
+Only saved filter sets can be shared.
 - **Reset**: When a change is made to the active filter, Reset will revert any changes to the saved version of the filter set.
 If the filter set was not previously saved, Reset will not be active.
 - **Delete**: Deletes the selected filter set, removing it from the screen and from the user's saved filters.